 - On May 26, 2020, Brookings India organised a webinar to discuss how District Mineral Foundation (DMF) funds can be deployed to alleviate healthcare and economic conditions in the mining districts.
 The event was held under the Non-Fuel Minerals and Mining in India work programme.

 - The panel featured Shri Arun Kumar, Former Secretary, Ministry of Mines; Shri Sanjeev Verma, Director, Ministry of mines; Shri Ashish Thakare, Collector and District Magistrate, Keonjhar, Odisha; and Dr. Srestha Banerjee, Visiting Scholar, Brookings India.

-The Webinar was moderated by Rajesh Chadha, Program Director, Natural Resources, Brookings India, and featured the following speakers:
+- Dr. Rajesh Chadha, Program Director, Natural Resources, Brookings India, moderated the panel discussion.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.